 You’ll find the fuel filter inside the fuel tank.
 The filter is a small part that attaches to the end of the fuel line to strain fuel as it enters the fuel system.

 Solution: Locate the fuel filter in the fuel tank.
-Remove the old filter holding the fuel line and ring clip in one hand and pulling the fuel filter from the line.
+Remove the old filter holding the fuel line and ring clip in one hand and pull the fuel filter from the line.

 Be careful not to lose the ring clip.
 Insert a new fuel filter into the line and slide the ring clip so it securely holds the filter end and the fuel line.